If you’re veg-curious, this Vegan Startup Guide shares lots of valuable advice and resources to get your journey started on the right foot.

 Typically, here’s a progression I’ve used and I’ve seen others use that works:

-- Start out as vegetarian, eating eggs, and dairy (lacto-ovo vegetarian).
+- Step One: Go Vegetarian.
+Start out as vegetarian, eating eggs, and dairy (lacto-ovo vegetarian).
 This is only minimally restrictive.
 You’re basically just not eating meat.
 Most restaurants offer veggie burgers.
+Learn more about How to Become a Vegetarian.

-- Give up all dairy except for mozzarella cheese and milk chocolate
+- Step Three: Reduce Dairy.
+Give up all dairy except for mozzarella cheese and milk chocolate (or whatever your favorite dairy products are).

-- Slowly transition away from mozzarella cheese and learn that vegan cheese has a much better consistency (and is a whole lot less greasy) once you make the switch.
+- Step Five: Reduce Other “Preferred” Dairy.
+Slowly transition away from any other preferred dairy, such as mozzarella cheese.
+You may find that vegan cheese has a much better consistency (and is a whole lot less greasy) once you make the switch.

 - Boom!
 You’re vegan!